SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It was a nightmare getting a hold of the link because it was buried somewhere on WhatsApp and there were a million other links pinned too.
 Someone had to sit and create a template page, and we had to copy the template page and create a new page for every new day of round 3.
 We were constantly reminded not to input directly into the template page because then it couldn't be duplicated.
 If you go through the link, you'll see a bunch of missing names because the chair forgot who they judged, or couldn't find the notes where they had written the names of the people they judged.
 I can't find the round 1 and round 2 database but I think they were worse.

-Regardless of how careful you are, data entry errors
+Regardless of how careful you are, data entry errors are incredibly common.
+At the very least, I think having a google form linked to spreadsheets is much more reliable than typing directly into the spreadsheet.

-Talk about how system, data filling errors are so common, regardless of how careful you think you are
+Test out your form, because last year we couldn't submit multiple responses until we fixed that a few minutes into recruitments.

+A few moderators miss out on people's surnames either due to forgetfulness or

 code word stuff in round 2, people talk about their teammates, they don't remember names, etc.